-PS1 still learns through play, but begins adding a bit more structure to the children’s day—through engaging math literacy activities, science experiments and problem solving skills.
-PS1 is for children 3 to 4 years old, who are starting to really utilize social and self-help skills, while engaging with their peers and teachers.
-Throughout the day, PS1 teachers encourage the children to have conversations and express their thoughts and feelings.
+PS1 still learns through play but begins adding a bit more structure to the children’s day—through engaging math literacy activities, science experiments, and problem-solving skills.
+PS1 is for children 3 to 4 years old, who are starting to really utilize social and self-help skills while engaging with their peers and teachers.
+Throughout the day, PS1 teachers encourage children to have conversations and express their thoughts and feelings.

 Preschool 2 (PS2)

 PS2 really prepares children for ALC’s state-funded Pre-K Program.
 The schedule and structure of the day are emphasized, as well as language development, science, math, and social activities.
 PS2 students spend time engaged in imaginative and interactive play with their peers.

 Ms. Sandra has been with ALC for more than 6 years and has worked in childcare for 23 years.
 In her spare time, Ms. Sandra loves spending time with her wonderful husband, attending church and staying in touch with her daughter and grandchildren.
 Ms. Sandra really enjoys working with the kids in her class, because she gets to be a part of their growth—mentally, physically and academically.

 Ms. Alicia has been with ALC for 10 years and has worked in childcare for over 20 years.
 In her spare time, Ms. Alicia loves spending time with her family, swimming and traveling—especially on cruises.
 Ms. Alicia has always loved working with children—first her own, then volunteering at schools and now at ALC.